safarzadeh-reza/ENGO645-Assignments/source/index.rst

 Grading
 -------

-Course grades will be given based on a scale from 0 to 5, following the standard grading system.
+Assignments grades will be given based on a scale from 0 to 5, following the standard grading system.

 Preliminary Grading Thresholds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~